elastic/integrations/docs/developer_workflow_design_build_test_integration.md

          type: enhancement
          link: https://github.com/elastic/integrations/pull/3
    ```
-3. Once everything is merged, another PR is required to bump up the manifest version to be `2.6.0` and also replace the changelog entry to be `2.6.0`
+3. Once everything is merged, another PR is required to bump up the manifest version and replace the changelog entry to be `2.6.0`:
    ```yaml
    - version: "2.6.0"
      changes: